sbccalpoly

 Biomimicry website (San Diego Zoo) (from Norm Borin)

-Materials for the fourth meeting on April 3 2009
+Materials for the fourth meeting on April 3 2009--When the Rivers Run Dry by Fred Pearce

 Minutes of the Discussion provided by Jane Lehr